Calculating your pay

 To calculate your week's pay you can only use hours you were working.
 This does include overtime hours, although your pay will have to be adjusted to take into account work done outside normal work hours.
 If you have less than 12 weeks' service, other factors could be taken into account, such as your working pattern.

-If you are paid a quarterly bonus then you can include a proportion of that bonus in your 12-week average weekly pay.
+If you are paid a quarterly bonus then you can include a part of that bonus in your 12-week average weekly pay.
 You need to divide the amount by 13 (the number of weeks in a quarter of a year) and multiply by 12 (the number of weeks your pay is averaged across).
 For example, you receive a quarterly bonus of £260:

 - divide £260 by 13 weeks = £20